Why One Drink Turns Into Five (And How to Stop It)

 committed to the reward loop

-reduced your ability to interrupt it
+completely handicap your ability to interrupt it

 prioritized short-term reward over long-term intention